readysettech/readyset/.github/ISSUE_TEMPLATE/bug_report.md

 If possible, provide steps to reproduce the behavior:

-1. Set up ReadySet ...
+1. Set up Readyset ...
 2. Cache a query ...
-3. Look at ReadySet dashboard / log file / client app ...
+3. Look at Readyset dashboard / log file / client app ...
 4. See error

 **Expected behavior**